 Arbitration involves different rules and procedures than typical litigation.
 Therefore, it is important to look for a lawyer who has specific experience with arbitration.

-An arbitration attorney can advise you on things like selecting an arbitrator, gathering evidence, and presenting your case.
+A Michigan arbitration attorney can advise you on things like selecting an arbitrator, gathering evidence, and presenting your case.

 What Is Arbitration?